- Home

 Wood Quay

 Dublin’s main Viking excavation site came to the nation’s attention in 1974, thanks to building works that uncovered valuable insights into the past.
 We learned that the Vikings brought us into the monetary economy of Europe with King Sitric’s penny coins, and furthered our knowledge through finds of pottery, armour and weaponry.
-Remains of Norse and Norman villages were unearthed alongside thousands of artefacts, many of which are on display in the National Museum of Ireland and Dublinia
+Remains of Norse and Norman villages were unearthed alongside thousands of artefacts, many of which are on display in the National Museum of Ireland, Kildare Street and Dublinia.

 Wander the footpaths to view the Wood Quay sculpture by Michael Warren and bronze plaques by Rachel Joynt.
 You can also step inside the Dublin City Council offices to see the remains of the Hiberno Norse City Wall.
 As Fin Dwyer of the Irish History Podcast explains, the Vikings left an indelible legacy, and “The outline of the city is their mark.”
 The Wood Quay discoveries also underline the era’s thriving international trade, and show how Dublin took part.